snnath/DSAin90days/README.md

     contiguous allocation: calloc():ptr = (float*) calloc(25, sizeof(float));
     free():used to dynamically dealocate the memory. it helps in keeping the memory clear by freeing it. realloc(): used to dynamically re-allocate memory if memory was in short of the previously allocated memory using malloc() or calloc().

+    Day5
+    Got to know more about n-queen problema and bacaktrackking in general.

+    Arrays and pointers.
+Pointers do not contain a value but rather the address to a variable.

 day 11-30- arrays, linked lists, stacks & queues.